Saudi Arabia, Russia raise stakes in oil standoff

 The clash of the two oil titans sparked a 25% slump in oil prices on Monday, triggering panic selling and heavy losses on Wall Street’s main stock indexes, already hit badly by the coronavirus outbreak.

-On Tuesday, Amin Nasser, chief executive of Saudi Aramco 2222.SE said the oil giant would increase supply to 12.3 million barrels per day (bpd) in April for customers inside the kingdom and abroad.
+On Tuesday, Amin Nasser, chief executive of Saudi Aramco (2222.SE) said the oil giant would increase supply to 12.3 million barrels per day (bpd) in April for customers inside the kingdom and abroad.

 That’s 300,000 bpd above its maximum production capacity, indicating Aramco may also free up crude from storage.